Mom Goes Camping

 Weatherproofness

-The only annoying thing about the Cloud Up 2 in bad weather is the noise.
+The only annoying thing about the Cloud Up tents in bad weather is the noise.
 Because of the pole structure, a lot of the rain fly isn’t attached to anything.
 It will flap around a lot in the wind.

 It’s also really important to completely stake out the sides of the tent during bad weather.
 Otherwise the rain fly will stick to the inner mesh, causing condensation issues.